imengyuan/imengyuan.github.io/_pages/about.md

   - /about.html
 ---

-Hi I'm Meng Yuan, a fourth-year undergraduate in computational biology from [Sichuan University](http://en.scu.edu.cn/).
+Hi I'm Meng Yuan, a senior undergraduate in computational biology from [Sichuan University](http://en.scu.edu.cn/).
 I will be graduating in June 2019 with a major in Software Engineering and a minor in Biological Science.
 My CV is availabe [here](https://imengyuan.github.io/files/CV_MengYuan_Nov2018.pdf) (updated Nov.
 2018).

 ## News